PJWalker/daggerheart/content/Character Options/Classes/Druid/index.md

 > Strength +1 | Evasion +3 | Melee Strength d10+4 physical
 > **Gain advantage on:** navigate, protect, scare

-***Rampage:*** When you roll a 1 on a damage die, you can roll a d10 and add the result to the damage roll.
+***Rampage:*** When you roll a 1 on a damage die, you can roll  `dice:1d10` and add the result to the damage roll.
 Additionally, before you make an attack roll, you can mark a Stress to gain a +1 bonus to your Proficiency for that attack.

 ***Thick Hide:*** You gain a +2 bonus to your damage thresholds.